Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

-Again, we have a factorization over time frames, but no conditional (nor marginal) independence of $\myx[t]$ (or $\myz[t]$) across time frames (i.e., we have a temporal model for $\myx[t]$ and for $\myz[t]$), and no conditional independence between $\myx[t]$ and $\myz[t]$.
-As for STORN and VRNN, \eqref{eq:SRNN-joint} can be reshaped into the more general alternate expression:
+As for VRNN, we have a factorization over time frames, but no independence of $\myx[t]$ and $\myz[t]$ conditionally to the state $\myh[t](\myx[1:t-1])$.
+As for STORN and VRNN, \eqref{eq:SRNN-joint} can be reshaped into the following more general expression:

-The corresponding compact graphical model is given in Fig.~\ref{fig:SRNN} (right).
+The corresponding compact graphical model is shown in Figure~\ref{fig:SRNN} (right).